Aaliyahv0186/repo/README.md

 What is an automatic merge ?
 it automatically merge the different text on the same line.
-What is a merge conflict?
+When does a merge conflict happen?